About Mr Dirk Drent

 Areas of Specialisation

-Laparoscopic Nerve Sparing Radical Prostatectomy, TURP, Laparoscopic Renal Surgery, Urodynamic Studies, Female Urinary Incontinence & Laparoscopic Pelvic Reconstruction, Treatment of Painful Bladder Syndrome (Interstitial Cystitis)
+Laparoscopic Nerve Sparing Radical Prostatectomy, TURP, Laparoscopic Renal Surgery, Urodynamic Studies, Female Urinary Incontinence & Laparoscopic Pelvic Reconstruction, Painful Bladder Syndrome (Interstitial Cystitis)

 Laparoscopic radical prostatectomy with or without synchronous node dissection, Radical retropubic prostatectomy with or without synchronous node dissection, Transurethral resection of prostate (TURP) with or without cystoscopy, Vasectomy.